 Who are we?

-Established in 1999, the Centre for Cross Border Studies is an independent organisation with charitable status, based in Armagh, Northern Ireland.
+Established in 1999, the Centre for Cross Border Cooperation is an independent organisation with charitable status, based in Armagh, Northern Ireland.

 What do we do?